 - State-of-the-art exam rooms

-Through 2012, the Maimonides Heart & Vascular Center will complete a series of renovations and expansions.
-Two such project include:
+The Maimonides Heart & Vascular Center completed a series of renovations and expansions in 2012, including:

 - Renovation of the Critical Care Unit (CCU), a unit in which patients who require frequent observations and specialized intensive care nursing are monitored.
-The renovation project will create a discrete, quiet, restful area – crucial to a patient’s care and recovery.
+We enhanced the unit by adding a discrete, quiet, restful area - crucial to a patient's care and recovery.

-- Creation of a Hybrid Operating Room, which combines all of the usual operating room capabilities with state of-the-art imaging technology.
-This intense form of imaging is essential will improve the overall quality of care for all of our patients by allowing surgeons to operate in the most effective manner during the most complicated surgeries.
+- Creation of a Hybrid Operating Room, combining all of the usual operating room capabilities with state of-the-art imaging technology.
+This intense form of imaging is essential to improving the quality of care for patients and allows surgeons to conduct the most complicated surgeries.

-In 2013, Maimonides undertook a major renovation of the hospital's Main Lobby, featuring a new main entrance that welcomes all with the promise of the highest quality of care.
-The renovation included removing the building’s first floor façade to create a wall of windows along Tenth Avenue and around to 49th Street.
-New lighting, seating and multi-lingual signage create a more welcoming and easier-to-navigate space almost four times as large as the previous lobby, and which surrounds an interior courtyard.
-This interior space will have with plantings and a community-inspired sculpture by artist Jean Shin.
+In 2013, Maimonides did a major renovation of the hospital's Main Lobby, featuring a new main entrance that welcomes all with the promise of the best care.
+The work included removing the building's first floor façade to create a wall of windows along Tenth Avenue and around to 49th Street.
+New lighting, seating, and multilingual signage create a more welcoming and easier-to-navigate space almost four times as large as the previous lobby.
+An interior courtyard has a tranquil garden and a community-inspired sculpture by artist Jean Shin.

-A long-term commitment to investing in new technology and pioneering advances in health care led us to decide, in 2009, that the time was right to build on earlier, small-scale investments made in the area of simulation training by the Departments of Surgery and Obstetrics & Gynecology to upgrade our current simulation capabilities.
-The result was the creation of a unified, multi-purpose, state-of-the-art simulation center sufficiently flexible to serve a wide range of caregivers.
-The Center is located on the fourth floor of the Research Building and includes:
+In 2009, we upgraded our simulation training capabilities for the Departments of Surgery and Obstetrics & Gynecology.
+The result is a unified, multi-purpose, state-of-the-art simulation center with the flexibility to serve a wide range of caregivers.
+This revolutionary center is located on the fourth floor of the Research Building and includes: